What happens if I don't pay my ground rent?

 • a first reminder letter, which will not incur a fee;

-• a second reminder letter (7 days later), for which you are charged £55;
+• a second reminder letter (at least 7 days later), for which you will be charged an administration fee starting from £55, which may vary depending on the circumstances;

-• if the invoice has still not been settled after another 7 days, then you will be charged a court referral fee of £120 and you will receive a letter informing you that your landlord has instructed solicitors to carry out enforcement action.
+• if the invoice has still not been settled after a further 7 days, you will be charged a court referral fee starting from £120, which may also vary depending on the circumstances, and you will receive a letter informing you that your landlord has instructed solicitors to carry out enforcement action.

 If you have a query about a ground rent notice or reminder, or you have difficulty paying, then please contact us as soon as possible and we pledge to deal with your queries as effectively as possible.